 In September the AA was ranked the best breakdown provider by Which?
 The AA came first, securing 'Which?
 Recommended Provider' status.

-In February AA Insurance turned to technology to launch a new 'pay how you drive' policy called AA Drivesafe.
-We install a telematic 'Drivesafe' device in your car to measure how safely you drive, and you can earn Drivesafe discounts during the year for driving safely.
+In February AA Insurance turned to technology to launch a new 'pay how you drive' policy called AA Drivesafe which used a telematic device in your car to measure how safely you drive.
+[This product was withdrawn in October 2014]

 In spring 2012 we introduced free membership upgrades – AA Silver and Gold – which provide access to a range of breakdown cover enhancements for loyal AA Breakdown members.